product mix, product classification, marketing mix, marketing implementation

-Student audience: This exercise is more suitable for students of introductory marketing.
+- Student audience: This exercise is more suitable for students of marketing principles.

 In this activity, you will first review an excerpt from a marketing industry conference where several marketing managers from different industries are discussing who has the hardest task.
 You should note that each manager markets a product from a different class of the consumer products classification system – namely, convenience products, shopping products, specialty products and unsought products.

 David (marketing manager for a charity):

 My marketing task is clearly the toughest challenge of anyone else here at the conference.
 Consumers do not want to give money to charities without being asked directly – there’s nothing in it for them.

 Julie (marketing manager for a candy bar):

 I don’t agree, many consumers get a feeling of goodwill by supporting their chosen charities.
 If you present the offer in the right way it should be an easy sell.